-At June 30, 2023, the District's governmental funds reported a combined fund balance of \$11,307,640, which is an increase of \$1,832,108 from June 30, 2022.
-This increase was due to actual General Fund revenues and expenses netting an increase to the fund balance of \$2.2 million, while the Capital Projects Fund netted a decrease of \$0.4 million due to project payments.
-The District received an increase in Real Estate Taxes, Earned Income Tax, Real Estate Transfer Tax, Investment Earnings and State Subsidies.
-However, federal subsidies came in under budget due to delays with our HVAC project that is being funded by ARP-ESSER.
-This also caused a decrease in our budgeted expenses for this project, with the balance being pushed to the 2023-2024 budget.
+At June 30, 2024, the District's governmental funds reported a combined fund balance of \$22,904,463, which is an increase of \$11,596,823 from June 30, 2023.
+This increase was due to actual General Fund revenues and expenses netting an increase to the fund balance of \$398,157 and insurance recoveries of \$5 million while the Capital Projects Fund netted a increase of \$6.2 million due to the issuance of bonds in the amount of 7.3 million.
+The District received an increase in Real Estate Taxes, Earned Income Tax, Real Estate Transfer Tax, Investment Earnings, federal and State Subsidies.
+Federal ARP ESSER Funds were fully expended and revenue due accounted for in the 2023-2024 fiscal year.